Monoclinic nonlinear metasurfaces for resonant engineering of polarization states: Introduction

-In this work, we uncover the hidden potential of resonant chiral monoclinic metasurfaces, recently introduced and characterized in Ref.~\cite{Toftul2024PRL}, for polarization conversion of linearly polarized light, and we also expand this concept to the nonlinear polarization conversion for the generation of third-harmonic chiral fields (Fig.~\ref{fig:concept}).
+In this work, we uncover the hidden potential of resonant chiral monoclinic metasurfaces, recently introduced and characterized in Ref.\cite{Toftul2024PRL}, for polarization conversion.
+While the previous study focused on circularly polarized input, this work explores the metasurfaces' response from linearly polarized input, and expands this concept to the nonlinear polarization conversion for the generation of third-harmonic chiral fields (Fig.~\ref{fig:concept}).
 Using both computational and experimental approaches, we demonstrate their ability to convert linearly polarized light into elliptically polarized light in both the linear and nonlinear regimes.
 Specifically, we explore the third harmonic generation (THG) process and show that the ellipticity of the generated light is strongly dependent on the input polarization angle.
 By analyzing the role of chiral resonances, we underpin the underlying mechanisms that govern these effects, highlighting the versatility of monoclinic metasurfaces as compact polarization engineering platforms.
 This builds on previous work exploring multifunctional metasurfaces for polarization conversion and control~\cite{Deng2021ACSNano,Mustafa2018SciRep}.